TutteInstitute/binary-embedding/README.md

 The computation of such embeddings and their visualization is all performed in this [notebook](embedding.ipynb).
 Another notebook presents the [exploratory data analysis](eda.ipynb) of the dataset.

+## Acknowledgments

+I would like to thank Colin Weir, Leland McInnes and John Healy for thoughtful conversation about this work, and their material contributions in the form of the [UMAP](https://umap-learn.readthedocs.io/en/latest/) and [Vectorizers](https://vectorizers.readthedocs.io/en/latest/) libraries.

 ## Isolating computations

 As with any Python-based project, it is best to isolate its dependencies in its own virtual environment.